zioCristia/esp-smart-water-heater/README.md

   - visualize data to an LCD
   - have a Wi-Fi capabilities to integrate the heater in your domotic network

 I've used an esp32 board powered from an AC-DC transoformer.
+The temperature is measured with a digital thermometer.
+The LCD is a simple 8x2 display with I2C interface, used to visualize the temperature and the state of the water heater.